-Lung health A nurse misreads a medication label, mis-programs an infusion pump, or simply doesn't notice that they are using the wrong syringe.
+Education and Advocacy A nurse misreads a medication label, mis-programs an infusion pump, or simply doesn't notice that they are using the wrong syringe.
 These mistakes can cause injury and death, and many would say that they are egregious.
 Yet they happen every day.

 | Anjum Chagpar

 While the patient safety movement of the last ten years has made progress in removing the blame from individuals and focusing on systemic contributions to error, one thing has remained the same: Healthcare is an industry that continues to rely heavily on people, and people make mistakes.

 What's worse though, is that the design of that label, that pump, and that syringe likely compounded the inherent human fallibility that caused these errors.